p0sel0k/evolved.lua/README.md

 ## Quick Start

 To get started with `evolved.lua`, read the [Overview](#overview) section to understand the basic concepts and how to use the library.
-After that, check the [Example](develop/example.lua), which demonstrates complex usage of the library.
+After that, check the [Samples](develop/samples), which demonstrate complex usage of the library.
 Finally, refer to the [Cheat Sheet](#cheat-sheet) for a quick reference of all the functions and classes provided by the library.

 ## Overview